-The lack of pathological evidence means that it is difficult to determine how the individual died but it is possible that a fast working, acute disease was the cause.
-This type of illness would have left no trace upon the skeleton.
-Alternatively the individual died due to other reasons rather than disease.
-The only evidence of trauma identified on the bones was a slight scrape approximately 10mm long located on the anterior crest of the right tibia.
-The injury is partially remodelled so it is unlikely that it occurred immediately before death.
+Careful analysis of the bones showed that the individual was not suffering from any illness at the time of their death that left traces on the bones.
+A slight linear abrasion approximately 10 millimetres long was located on the anterior crest of the right tibia.
+The injury was partially remodelled so it is unlikely that it occurred immediately before death.
 The location of the injury may suggest an accident as the proximity of the anterior crest to the skin allows it to be easily damaged if the leg is injured.